Where the Boys Are (song)

-Original version by Connie Francis
+Original version

 Premise

-Connie Francis recorded "Where the Boys Are" as the theme song for the motion picture Where the Boys Are a 1961 MGM release filmed in 1960 in which Francis made her movie acting debut as one of four female students on spring break in Fort Lauderdale.
+Francis recorded "Where the Boys Are" as the theme song for the motion picture Where the Boys Are, a 1960 MGM release in which Francis made her movie acting debut as one of four female students on spring break in Fort Lauderdale.

-According to Francis, she was on location in Fort Lauderdale when the film's director, Joe Pasternak, advised her that he had commissioned the Oscar-winning songwriting team of Sammy Cahn and Jimmy Van Heusen to write a theme song for the movie which Francis would sing.
+According to Francis, she was on location in Fort Lauderdale when the film's producer, Joe Pasternak, advised her that he had commissioned the Oscar-winning songwriting team of Sammy Cahn and Jimmy Van Heusen to write a theme song for the movie which Francis would sing.
 Pasternak later recalled that when, at Francis's insistence, he agreed to consider a submission from the Sedaka-Greenfield songwriting team to follow their song "Stupid Cupid", he told her, "They've got a week but it's got to be here by Wednesday: that's when we're picking the song."
-Francis thereupon telephoned Howard Greenfield in New York City and Greenfield agreed to complete a "Where the Boys Are" theme song with Sedaka.
-However, Francis recalled that Greenfield initially reacted unfavorably to the request, later saying, "'Where the Boys Are'?
+Francis thereupon telephoned Greenfield in New York City, and he agreed to complete a "Where the Boys Are" theme song with Sedaka.
+However, she recalled that Greenfield initially reacted unfavorably to the request, later saying, "'Where the Boys Are'?
 What kind of stupid title is that?
 Who can write a song with a title like 'Where the Boys Are'?"
 Despite his misgivings, he and Sedaka in fact completed two "Where the Boys Are" theme songs, and in order to meet Pasternak's deadline, the demos of Sedaka singing both songs were delivered by an airline hostess who personally knew Francis and was working a flight to Florida.

 Sedaka and Greenfield had indicated to Francis that they both much preferred one of their two proposed "Where the Boys Are" theme songs over the other and Francis concurred.
 Of this, Francis later said, "One of the versions we loved and the other we [three] all hated.
 Joe Pasternak came to me after [the Wednesday] meeting with the decision.
 'You're right, Connie,' he said: 'This is the [right] song.'
 And it was the version the three of us hated."

 An alternate scenario for Pasternak's vetting of the two Sedaka-Greenfield bids indicates that the producer witnessed a live performance of Francis performing both versions of the song to Sedaka's piano accompaniment.
 According to this scenario, the rejected version of the "Where the Boys Are" theme song was never recorded even as a demo.

 Neil Sedaka has stated that "Where the Boys Are" is the only one of his 700 plus compositions not written with any intent of his singing it himself: (Sedaka quote:) "People think I wrote [a lot of] songs for others, but the truth is I wrote them all for me to record.
 Other people then picked them up and recorded them themselves."
 Sedaka did perform the song in concert, however, notably for his live album "The Show Goes On" recorded at the Royal Albert Hall.